Co-operative Party: Joint Parliamentary Committee

 The Joint Parliamentary Committee was set up in 1881 by The Co-operative Union.
 It was primarily a watchdog on parliamentary activities.
-Issues and legislation could be raised in the House of Commons only by lobbying sympathetic, usually Labour, MPs.
+Issues and legislation could be raised in the House of Commons only by lobbying sympathetic – usually Labour – MPs.
 As it was somewhat unsatisfactory to have to lobby MPs on each individual issue, motions were passed at the Co-operative Union Annual Congress urging direct parliamentary representation.
 However, for much of this early period societies would not commit funds.

-First World War
+First World War and early years

-At the start of the war, the many retail societies in the co-operative movement grew in both membership and trade; this was due, in part, because of their very public anti-profiteering stance.
+At the start of the First World War, the many retail societies in the co-operative movement grew in both membership and trade; this was due, in part, because of their very public anti-profiteering stance.
 When conscription was introduced and food and fuel supplies restricted, these societies began to suffer.
 The movement was under-represented on the various governmental distribution committees and tribunals.
 Co-operatives received minimal supplies and even management were often drafted, whereas business opponents were able to have even clerks declared vital for the war effort.
 Societies were also required to pay excess profits tax, although their co-operative nature meant they made no profits.
 A motion was tabled at the 1917 Congress held in Swansea by the Joint Parliamentary Committee and 104 retail societies, calling for direct representation at national and local government levels.
 The motion was passed by 1979 votes to 201.

+At first, Co-operative Party candidates still stood separately from Labour in local elections.
+The Co-op Party's Congress Reports listed the local authority candidates and their successes, listing them as (a) Co-operative, (b) Co-operative-Labour, or (c) Labour.
+Before 1946, there was no requirement that Co-operative Party candidates had also to be members of the Labour Party.
+The Co-operative Party presented itself as the representative of the members of its affiliated Co-operative Societies.
+Hence the Party claimed more than 11 million members in each of the six years 1962–67.
+At times, the Party presented itself as non-political.
+In his 1932 election address, High Wycombe's first-elected Co-operative Party councillor Tom Collings wrote, "The Chesham and Wycombe Co-operative Society, as one of the largest ratepayers in the town, claims the right of DIRECT REPRESENTATION ON THE COUNCIL. ...
+Our Co-operative Party is not affiliated to any Political Party, but like the [Co-operative] Society itself, is composed of members having divers political views."